jedahan/jedahan.github.com/resume/index.md

 projects
 --------

+ * __[ 0-Player Famicom][]__ Figured out how to do automagic playback of speedruns on an unmodified famicom/NES using an arduino.
+Working on sniffing the data and address busses for cart identification using a Beaglebone Black.

  * __[ BadgeAssassin ][]__ Built a game of [ assassin ][ BadgeAssassin ] at [ CCC ][ Chaos Communications Camp ] using the [ camp badges ][ r0ket ] as local radar.
 Confused all nonparticipants.

  * __[ Polyplayer Synth ][]__ Creation of multi-person network/phone-controlled motors and relays using OSC and arduinos